mapeditor/tiled-to-godot-export/README.md

 ### Tileset objects for collisions & navigation

-To setup a collision shape for a tile, select the tile in the tilset, and add a new shape (rectangle or polygon only).
-This shape will get imported as a collision shape.
+To setup a collision shape for a tile, first edit the tileset in Tiled:

+- Select the tile in the tileset file
+- You should see a side panel "Tile Collision Editor", use the menu above it to create a new shape.
+Use rectangle or polygon only.

-For navigation, do the same thing, but set the `Type` field on the object to `navigation`.
-This extension will export it to the navigation mesh data for the TileSet in godot.
+For navigation, do the same thing, but with the Object shape selected, set the `Type` field to `navigation`.

 ## Why use it?